munificent/craftinginterpreters/book/evaluating-expressions.md

 them to understand that a *Lox* runtime error occurred, and give them an error message relevant to our language and their program.

-The Java behavior does have one thing going for it, though -- it correctly stops executing any code when the error occurs.
+The Java behavior does have one thing going for it, though.
+It correctly stops executing any code when the error occurs.
 Let's say the user enters some expression like: